alex-gutev/static-dispatch/README.md

 keywords.
 Inlined-Generic-Function cannot, as of yet (November 2018), handle lambda-lists containing anything but required arguments.

-Static-Dispatch does not yet support before after, around methods and user-defined method combinations.
-All are supported by Inlined-Generic-Function.
+Static-Dispatch does not yet support user-defined method combinations, whereas Inlined-Generic-Function does.

 ## Dependencies